Four TN districts including Chennai to be in lockdown from June 19 till 30th

 Though there was ''psychological stress'' and several people feared the pandemic, they did not take adequate precautions and it was a dichotomy, he said.

-The member, an infectious diseases specialist, said following the panel''s suggestions mobile hospitals have been deployed by the government and people with apprehensions may avail counselling from such facilities, he said.
+The member, an infectious diseases specialist, said following the panel's suggestions mobile hospitals have been deployed by the government and people with apprehensions may avail counselling from such facilities, he said.

 Even symptoms like fever, headache, body or throat pain, for a day or two could be an indicator to coronavirus and minor symptoms even for a brief spell should not be ignored and such people need isolation for a week at the least.